Kepavel/Kepavel.github.io/_pages/about.md

 I started learning computer programming when I was a high school student.
 I've developed a strong passion for programming over the years.
 I am proficient with C++ and Java.
 I use them a lot during my daily work.
 Additionally, I've gained experience with Python and C through a number of coursework projects.
 My favorite programming language is C++ which I think is elegant and effective.
 Despite the occasional challenges I experience with reading and debugging code in this language, I still hold a strong preference for it.

 During my downtime, I like playing games and skateboarding, you may find me at Wangjing Park trying to pull off kickflips on a skateboard every weekends.
-Also I am trying to play Elden Ring recently, still blocking in Ancestor Spirit.
+Also I am starting to play Elden Ring recently, still blocking in Ancestor Spirit.

 To learn more about me, you can have a view of my CV page [here](https://www.keparal.cn/cv/).